 Loboa's interests include Regenerative Medicine, Functional Tissue Engineering, Wound Healing, and Mechanobiology of Human Stem Cells

-Dr. Loboa is Professor and Associate Chair of the Joint Department of Biomedical Engineering at UNC-Chapel Hill and NCSU, and a Professor in the Department of Materials Science and Engineering at NCSU.
-She is also the Founding Director of the Cell Mechanics Laboratory (http://www.bme.ncsu.edu/labs/cml) and holds adjunct faculty positions in the Departments of Fiber and Polymer Science (NCSU), Physiology (NCSU), Biotechnology (NCSU), and Orthopaedics (UNC-CH).
+Dr. Loboa is Dean of the College of Engineering and a Professor of Bioengineering at the University of Missouri, Columbia, and an Adjunct Professor in the Department of Materials Science and Engineering at NCSU.
 Research in her laboratory focuses on two areas: 1) empirical and computational approaches to quantitatively determine and deliver biomimetic mechanical, electrical, and material stimuli to human stem cells for functional tissue engineering of musculoskeletal tissues; and, 2) nanofibrous “smart bandages” as controlled release systems for wound healing and tissue engineering applications requiring antimicrobial, antibacterial, and/or anti-inflammatory treatment.
 Her research has been funded by the Nonwovens Cooperative Research Center (NC based industry consortium), North Carolina Biotechnology Center, National Science Foundation, and the National Institutes of Health.
 She is a recipient of the Ralph E. Powe Junior Faculty Award (2005), Sigma Xi Faculty Research Award (2009), UK-US Stem Cell Collaboration Development Award (2009), Stanford University Distinguished Alumni Scholar Award (2010), the NCSU Chancellor’s Innovation Award (2011), and the NCSU Faculty Scholar Award (2012).

 - Ph.D.
 Mechanical Engineering Stanford University, 2002